 At 790 miles long and 660 miles wide, Texas has quite the selection of cool places to visit.
 While sweltering hot in the summer, winter can be a pleasant time for both locals and those who decide to visit.
-Some destinations can see flurries and temperatures in the 30s, but others can bring relief to chilled travelers with its milder climate from around December to March.
+Some destinations can see flurries and temperatures in the 30s, but others can bring relief to chilled travelers with milder climates from around December to March.
 Our favorite winter destinations in Texas may not include all the well-known stops, but with so many options, we decided to shake it up.

-While Fredericksburg is widely praised for a colorful display of wildflowers in the spring, the German-themed town with authentic eateries and 15 wineries down “Fredericksburg Wine Road 290”, is a perfect place any time of year.
-With a relaxed atmosphere, travelers can escape city frenzy and stay at an adorable bed and breakfast while exploring the rolling landscape.
-To round out a more luxurious vacation visit a local spa for a body wrap or massage.
+While Fredericksburg is widely praised for its colorful display of wildflowers in the spring, the German-themed town, with authentic eateries and 17 wineries along the Fredericksburg Wine Road 290, is the perfect place any time of year.
+With a relaxed atmosphere, travelers can escape the city frenzy and stay at an adorable bed and breakfast while exploring the rolling landscape.
+To round out a more luxurious vacation, visit a local spa for a body wrap or massage.

-Wimberley is beloved for its highly festive Christmas celebration, when the vibrant downtown scene is further enhanced by a blanket of greenery and lights.
-But well into the winter, after the decorations have been put away, streets are lined with artisan eateries, cafes and coffee shops, along with antique and trinket stores.
+Wimberley is beloved for its highly festive Christmas celebration when the vibrant downtown scene is further enhanced by a blanket of greenery and lights.
+But well into the winter, after the decorations have been put away, streets are lined with artisan eateries, cafes, and coffee shops, along with antique and trinket stores.
 Guests can immerse themselves in the quaint downtown, then rest their heads at The Blair House Inn, which itself is a luxe escape with its own gourmet restaurant and spa.

-Waco, Texas was made even more famous by Chip and Joanna Gaines, but before Fixer Upper stars brought Magnolia Market to life, the central nook had a lot to offer.
+Waco, Texas was made even more famous by Chip and Joanna Gaines, but before the Fixer Upper stars brought Magnolia Market to life, the central nook had a lot to offer.
 You can visit sites significant to the past in all shapes and forms, from museums housing historical artifacts to a monument with real mammoth fossils.
-Ice and snow don’t typically find their way to Waco, so one can take a winter break away and enjoy shopping, distillery tastings and great food.
+Ice and snow don’t typically find their way to Waco, so one can take a winter break and enjoy shopping, distillery tastings, and great food.